goldenSquid/12-client-side-routing/README.md

 - `ENV VARS` - Paste the following commands into your terminal window for testing locally.
   * _Note: these will be temporary while the current shell session (window) is open._
+  * Feel free to use dotenv package if you prefer.

 ```
 export PORT=3000